Sami Haddadin

-Sami Haddadin (born 26 June 1980) is an electrical engineer, computer scientist, and university professor in the field of robotics and artificial intelligence (AI).
-Since April 2018, he has been the executive director of the Munich Institute of Robotics and Machine Intelligence (MIRMI) at the Technical University of Munich and holds the Chair of Robotics and Systems Intelligence.
+Sami Haddadin (born 26 June 1980) is a German electrical engineer, computer scientist, and university professor specializing in robotics and artificial intelligence.
+From April 2018 until January 2025, he served as the founding and executive director of the Munich Institute of Robotics and Machine Intelligence (TUM MIRMI) at the Technical University of Munich (TUM), where he also held the Chair of Robotics and Systems Intelligence.
+Sami Haddadin is Vice President for Research at the Mohamed bin Zayed University of Artificial Intelligence.